Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs: Implementation Details for Visual Dialog

 \subsection{Design of Decoders}

 Decoders receive the updated utility representations, $V_L$, $Q_L$, and $R_L$ at their inputs.
-Following \cite{nguyen2018improved}, we convert them independently into $d$-dimensional vectors $c_V$, $c_Q$, and $c_R$, respectively.
+We convert them independently into $d$-dimensional vectors $c_V$, $c_Q$, and $c_R$, respectively.
 This conversion is performed by a simple self-attention computation.
 We take $c_V$ as an example here.
-First, attention weights over the entities of $V_L$ are computed by a two layer network as
+First, attention weights over the entities of $V_L$ are computed by a two-layer network as

 where $W_1 \in \mathbb{R}^{d\times d}$, $W_2 \in \mathbb{R}^{d\times1}$, $b_1\in \mathbb{R}^d$, $b_2 \in \mathbb{R}^1$, and $\mathbf{1}_K$ is $K$-vector with all ones.
 Then, $c_V$ is given by

 where $v_{L,i}$ is the $i$-th row vector of $V_L$ and $a_{V,i}$ is the $i$-th attention weight (a scalar).
 The others, i.e., $c_Q$ and $c_R$, can be obtained similarly.